Sophia's Fall Explained by John Lamb Lash

 This is tantamount to asking, How do the Archons, who are inorganic beings, relate to humans, who are organic beings?

+Much of Gnostic writing was concerned with this question of the two orders of life, organic and inorganic, terrestrial and Archontic, yet the issue of the Archons is entirely disregarded by scholars.
+It is not even dismissed as superstitious nonsense, but is merely passed over in silence, deemed unworthy of comment.
 By distinguishing rigorously between the earth and the extra-terrestrial planetary system, Gnostics were proposing a conceptual model of organic and inorganic worlds.
 The planetary system as such, the cosmos, does not provide a realm where humanity can live, only the home planet does.
 All this is true to the facts of astronomy and biology as we understand them today.

 So far the outrageous theory stated in the one-liner from the Gospel of Philip carries reasonable information.
 It makes perfect sense in terms of what we know about the physics of the solar system.
 The catch is, modern astronomy does not allow that Earth's genesis was different from that of the other planets.